Coordinated Parallel Dither Tables

 Zip files containing tables of all individual dither patterns for a given prime/parallel instrument combination:

-Finally, we remind the reader that these dither patterns are implemented in the APT templates for each prime instrument in the combination.
+Finally, we remind the reader that these dither patterns are made available through the APT templates for each prime instrument in the combination.
 Details are shown in the article APT Coordinated Parallel Observations.